 - Experience working with or managing the care of adults, children, couples, and families

 - Experience in PTSD diagnosis and treatment

-- Experience and training in providing cognitive behavioral therapy required.
-Preferred experience in short-term targeted therapy models.
+- Experience and training in providing cognitive behavioral therapy required

 - Veteran or military family member strongly preferred, experience working with military populations required

 - Knowledge of the appropriate and effective use of protected health information, the Health Insurance Portability and Accountability Act of 1996 and the Health Information Technology for Economic and Clinical Health Act